Aeastr/Chronicle/CONTRIBUTING.md

 ## Development Setup

 - Xcode 15 or later
-- iOS 15.0+ deployment target
+- iOS 13+ deployment target
-- Clone & open `LogOutLoud.xcodeproj` or use the Swift Package in your own project
+- Clone & open the Swift Package in your own project

 ## Coding Guidelines

 - Use idiomatic Swift & SwiftUI conventions
 - Structure code for readability and reuse
 - Keep public APIs minimal and well-documented
-- If you introduce new API, add samples under `Sources/LogOutLoud/Examples`
+- If you introduce new API, add samples under `Sources/ChronicleExamples`
-- Format your code with `swift-format` or Xcode’s built-in formatter
+- Format your code with `swift-format` or Xcode's built-in formatter
 - Write unit tests _where applicable_

 ## Documentation